veth14/SIA101_Project/ProgressReport.md

     A.) Task/Feature: Add Lost and Found Items to DB B.) Status: On-Going
     C.) Time Spent: 3 hours
-    D.) Remarks: Added a refresh button for force updated list from db
+    D.) Remarks: Added a refresh button for force update list from db
 2. DETERA (Lost and Found )
     A.) Task/Feature: View Modal of Lost and Found Items
     B.) Status: Completed